joshterrell805/Introduction_to_Probability_Grinstead/README.md

-Exercises and other work for the book Introduction to Probability by Grinstead.
+Exercises and other work for the book Introduction to Probability by Grinstead and Snell.